-- ExpressVPN: The best-performing VPN for Chrome based on our tests.
+- ExpressVPN: A reliable VPN for Chrome-based on our tests.
 Simple but fast Chrome extension that allows for 256-bit encryption.

-- CyberGhost: Great value VPN for Chrome, with free browser extension and over 3,500 servers.
+- CyberGhost: Great easy-to-use VPN for Chrome, with a free browser extension and over 6,200 servers.

-- SaferVPN: Chrome extension, simple to set up and use.
+- SaferVPN: offers a simple but powerful Chrome extension, simple to set up and use.